Leyton Orient F.C.: Brisbane Road

 The next phase of redevelopment (replacement of the North Terrace and West Stand) ran into financial problems.
 Notwithstanding that finance for the redevelopment had already been raised by selling off the four corners of the stadium for residential blocks of flats, an increase in costs meant that an emergency general meeting of the company was needed in April 2005.
 It was agreed that the club should sell a c.999-year lease on the West Stand for £1.5 million to a consortium led by Barry Hearn (under the company name Samuel Beadie (Leyton) Ltd or SBLL), with SBLL leasing back to the club on a same-length lease all of the stand except the office space for an annual rent of £1.
 The additional funds generated by this complicated arrangement were used to complete the building of the West Stand.
 External completion of the West Stand was achieved in mid-2005 and the stand was opened for the 2005–06 season.
 The stand has a single lower tier of seating, while further up the structure are directors' and corporate hospitality boxes, club offices and player facilities, which were fitted out in summer 2007, prior to which the players continued to use the facilities in the East Stand.

 A second EGM was held in May 2006, where it was agreed to sell further land behind the North and South Stands to SBLL for £1.25 million, the proceeds to be used to fund the building of the North Stand.
 The plan was to commence building the North Stand in July 2006 and for it to be open by Christmas 2006 but Waltham Forest council initially rejected the revised planning application for the stand and its adjoining additional flats.
 A revised application approved in early 2007 and construction began towards the end of the 2006–07 season.
 The stand – which has become the Family Stand – was completed before the 2007–08 season, giving the O's a four-sided ground once more, with a capacity of 9,271.
-The modernisation of the East Stand happened during the break between the season of 2013/14 and 2015/16.
+The modernisation of the East Stand happened during the break between the season of 2013–14 and 2015–16.
 Black seats formed a pattern over the other red seats to spell out "The O's".

 During the 2008–09 season, Leyton Orient changed the name of the South Stand in honour of the late Orient top-scorer, Tommy Johnston and is known simply as the Tommy Johnston Stand.

+On the 25th January 2022, the club renamed the West Stand to the 'Justin Edinburgh Stand', honoring the legacy of the late manager in bringing Leyton Orient back into the Football League after their short stay in the National League.